Olustee's Battlefield State Park

 The Olustee Battle Festival and Re-enactment commemorates the largest Civil War battle fought in Florida, resulting in more than 2,800 casualties and a Confederate victory.
 Three African American regiments, the 8th and 35th United States Colored Troops and the 54th Massachusetts Volunteer Infantry, fought as part of the Union Army.
 It is estimated that one-third of the total Union casualties for the battle were from the black regiments.

 Each year dozens of African American Civil War reenactors pay tribute to the black regiments by participating in the reenactment of the Battle of Olustee.
-Since 1975, reenactors gather at the Olustee Battlefield Historic State Park, the actual site of the February 20, 1864, Civil War battle.
+Reenactors gather, as they have since 1975, at the Olustee Battlefield Historic State Park, the actual site of the Feb.
+20, 1864, Civil War battle.
 The activities of both soldiers and civilians during the war are portrayed, including military camps and drills, medical demonstrations, and period music concerts.
 Held during President’s Day weekend just east of Lake City (located near the intersection of I-75 and I-10 in North Florida), the event features a Civil War skirmish on Saturday afternoon and the re-enactment of the Battle of Olustee on Sunday.

-For more information visit the Olustee Battlefield Historic State Park’s website at www.floridastate parks.org/Olusteebattlefield or call 386-758-0400.
+For more information visit the Olustee Battlefield Historic State Park’s website or call 386-758-0400.